What Are Intraocular Lens Implants?

 - Toric IOLs – This is the go-to option if your eye has significant astigmatism.
 Astigmatism results when the cornea is flatter in one direction than the other, like a football.
 This typically impacts the vision at all distances.
 A toric IOL is designed to correct the astigmatism and allow you to have great vision without glasses.
 Toric, astigmatism correcting IOLs can be monofocal or trifocal.
 Prior to surgery, your eye surgeon takes measurements of your eye to determine the most beneficial toric IOL power and the specific orientation required for the eye to correct the astigmatism successfully.

 - Phakic Lenses – Phakic lenses are not IOLs, but rather ICLs.
 Phakic ICLs leave the natural lens untouched and intact.
-Commonly used to correct moderate to severe nearsightedness, a phakic ICL is a clear lens surgically placed between either the cornea and the iris or just behind the iris.
+Commonly used to correct moderate to severe nearsightedness, a phakic ICL is a clear lens surgically placed behind the iris, in front of the natural lens.
 This implant allows light to focus properly on the retina without the need for additional corrective eyewear.
 A phakic ICL is primarily designed for people who are too nearsighted for LASIK and photorefractive keratectomy.

 How Long Do IOL Implants Last?